DashaMurasha/MO-E-EQI/README.md

 MC_sample_size <- 100
 ```

-Choose the number of steps of the MO-E-EsQI sequential design loop
+Choose the number of steps of the MO-E-EQI sequential design loop

 ``` r
 # Computational budget (steps in the loop)